 Faculty/Institute: Faculty of Environment

 Course title: Management of Protected Areas

 Course code: KSPV/0NPO1

 ECTS: 8

 Level of course: bachelor

-Teacher: Mr. Jiří Moravec
+Teacher: Ing.
+Jiří Moravec, Ph.D.

 Term: Winter, summer

 Language of instruction: English

 Lectures/exercises: 1/1 per week and/or terrain work

 Completion: exam and/or term paper submission

 Course goal: Gaining knowledge of basic issues of protected area management

 Abstract: The aim of the course is to introduce students to the basic issues of management of protected natural areas (such as national parks, nature reserves, etc).
 System of protected areas is a cornerstone of a healthy landscape in modern societies.
 Formal declaration of protected areas is not sufficient, since protected areas need to be properly managed and organized, usually by governmental institutions.
 Protected areas (PA) contribute to water and soil protection.
 Protected areas preserve biodiversity and ecosystem functions, which has important economic and ecological implications.
 Ecosystem functions, such as natural water purification, natural water regulation, pollination, carbon recycling, photosynthesis, etc., have a major significance for human economy and society.
 Comparison of ecosystem services with technological solutions and fixes is a part of the subject.
 University graduates will need knowledge of management of PA when working as public administration employees, or as public policy makers.
 Also private sector employees should understand the purpose and limitations of PA.
 Tourism in protected areas requires educated visitors for its sustainability.
 Therefore, sound knowledge of significance and operation of protected areas will improve the educational profile of any student.
 The course offers to round-up the academic curriculum.
 It takes an integrated approach, applying both social and natural sciences, and explaining the role of technology.
 The course is offered to foreign students, as well as to Czech students with sufficient knowledge of English.
-The course is open to students of all study
+The course is open to students of all study programs and levels of study.
+There is an English textbook for the course, written by the lecturer, both in printed version and in PDF format.

 Faculty/Institute: Faculty of Environment

 Course title: Transportation and Environment

 Course code: KSPV/OTRE1

 ECTS: 8

 Level of course: bachelor

-Teacher: Mr. Jiří Moravec
+Teacher: Ing.
+Jiří Moravec, Ph.D.

 Term: Winter, summer

 Language of instruction: English

 Lectures/exercises: 1/1 per week and/or terrain work

 Completion: exam and/or term paper submission

 Course goal: Gaining knowledge of basic environmental issues of transport

 Abstract: The aim of the course is to introduce students to basic environmental issues of transport (air and water pollution, soil sealing, landscape and biodiversity impact).
 Proper transport planning and management is essential for well-organized cities, regions and countries.
 Governments, private businesses and individuals have to look for solutions, both organizational and technological, in order to counter negative environmental impacts, including traffic congestion.
 The students will inquire into measures attempting to eliminate or reduce the negative environmental effects of transport.
 Topics covered will include land-use planning, reduction of traffic flows, technical anti-noise measures, technological adjustments of road pavements, cars and fuels, and construction of eco-ducts.
 The issue of transport-disadvantaged groups (handicapped) will be addressed, both organizational and technological measures.
 Public policies supporting environmentally sustainable modes of transport, and energy issues will be explained and discussed.

 The course is offered to foreign students, as well as to Czech students with sufficient knowledge of English.
-The course is open to students of all study
+The course is open to students of all study programs and levels of study.
+There is an English textbook for the course, written by the lecturer, both in printed version and in PDF format.